42BV/rest-convention/06-security.md

 If the application allows rich HTML editing make sure that the server side sanitizes the HTML.
 Various libraries exist to do this, for example [JSoup](http://jsoup.org/cookbook/cleaning-html/whitelist-sanitizer).

-# Implementing the Security Guidelines with Spring Security
+# Implementing the Guidelines with Spring Security

 Spring Security 4 has a lot of sensible defaults which make implementing these guidelines relatively easy.